googled820eff5cc42b044.html

 We should tax the entire economy, not our income.

-Today we tax income, even though the income we collectively earn, $22 trillion, is only a tiny fraction of the total payments in our economy.
-We should stop taxing income and tax payments instead.
+Today we tax income, even though the income we collectively earn, $22 trillion, is only a tiny fraction of the total flow of money in our economy.
+We should stop taxing income and tax the flow of money instead.

 Payment Table.png

-Our economy is comprised of over $9,184 trillion in payments and the trade of financial assets as shown in this table.
+Our economy is comprised of over $9,184 trillion in the flow of money as shown in this table.

-By tapping such a huge base, the taxes you pay could be slashed by 100-fold and yet we could generate more revenue than we do today.
+By tapping such a huge flow, the taxes you pay could be slashed by 100-fold and yet we could generate more revenue than we do today.

 The Fed publishes this information in the BIS Red Book.
 Click United States in the link below, and look for Tables CTA1 and CTA2.